 Growth rates in dividends is generally denoted as g, and the required rate is denoted by Ke.
 Another important assumption that you should note is the the required rate or Ke also remains constant every year.

-Constant growth DDM gives us the present value of an infinite stream of dividends that are growing at a constant rate.
+Constant growth Dividend Discount Model or DDM gives us the present value of an infinite stream of dividends that are growing at a constant rate.

 Gordon Growth formula is as per below –